+'''

-boost(dtrain, grad, hess)
+boost(dtrain, iteration, grad, hess)

+'''

-Boost the booster for one iteration, with customized gradient statistics.
+Boost the booster for one iteration with customized gradient statistics.
 Like xgboost.Booster. update(), this function should not be called directly by users.

-- dtrain (DMatrix) The training DMatrix. - grad (ndarray) The first order of gradient. - hess (ndarray) The second order of gradient.
+- dtrain (DMatrix) The training DMatrix.

+- grad (Any) The first order of gradient.

+- hess (Any) The second order of gradient.

+- iteration (int) -